mongodb/mongo-java-driver/docs/reference/content/bson/codecs.md

 values contained in each Document that it encodes.

 One more problem remains, however.
 Consider the problem of encoding values to a BSON DateTime.
-An application may want  to encode to a BSON DateTime instances of both the original Java `Date` class as well as the Java 8 `Instant` class.
+An application may want  to encode to a BSON DateTime instances of both the original Java `Date` class as well as the `Instant` class.
 It's easy to create implemenations of `Codec<Date>` and `Codec<Instant>`, and either one can be used for encoding.
 But when decoding, a Document `Codec` also has to choose which Java type to decode a BSON DateTime to.
 Rather than hard-coding it in the `DocumentCodec`, the decision is abstracted via the `BsonTypeClassMap` class.